shlomimatichin/Pymake3/docs/manual.md

     # We have our source files in the current directory in this example.
 More
     # source could be added in the source directory, and they would all be
-    # automatically compiled by pymake.
+    # automatically compiled by pymake2.
     'srcdir': '.'
 })
 ```

-As you can tell by now, pymake is almost infinitely flexible and can be used for any kind of project.
+As you can tell by now, pymake2 is almost infinitely flexible and can be used for any kind of project.

 ### Making your projects

-When you have written your make script and saved `pymake.py` in your project folder, you can make your project easily by invoking your make script.
+When you have written your make script and saved `pymake2.py` in your project folder, you can make your project easily by invoking your make script.

 If, for example, you saved your script to `make.py` in your project root, you can run it by typing `python make.py` to make the `all` target.
 If you want to specify what target to make, you can type `python make.py my_target_name`.
 Dependencies will automatically be resolved, so even if you attempt to invoke the `link` target from the examples above, the `compile` target will be invoked before it.